ThangLeQuoc/vietnamese-provinces-database/README.md

 ### What is the original data source that this repository develope from?

-The original data source is the CSV file from the [General Statistics Office of Vietnam website](https://www.gso.gov.vn/phuong-phap-thong-ke/danh-muc/don-vi-hanh-chinh/).
+The original data source is the CSV file from the [General Statistics Office of Vietnam website][source danhmuchanhchinh gov].
 You can go to the site, tick on the checkbox **Quận Huyện, Phường Xã**, then click the **Xuất Excel** button to download the CSV file.

 ### How are the primary keys defined?